 How To Check If A Developer Is Using Bots?

-Developers will often not reveal they are using bots to extract data, and if they do, they will describe a bot in fanciful terminology like "robotic process automation."
-These are your first clues they are not using official, certified APIs.
+Developers often do not reveal that they are using bots to extract data, and if they do, they describe a bot in fanciful terminology like "robotic process automation."
+These are your first clues that they are not using official, certified APIs.

 Most bots emulate the behavior of a user and a browser.
 If someone asks you to register a new user email address in your account, they use a bot to access your data.
 For example, in the first step, they will ask that you add an email address for the company to your account: